Ionut767/Github.Search/README.md

 ## ⚠️ Warning

-This project is a fan-made extension and is not affiliated with GitHub, Inc. It is a personal project created by fans of the GitHub API.
-Any issues or concerns should be directed to the individual maintaining this project.
+This project is a fan-made extension and is not affiliated with GitHub, Inc. Any issues or concerns should be directed to the individual maintaining this project!

 Please note that this project is a personal initiative and is not endorsed by GitHub, Inc.